Lennektro-Official/SimpleQRCodeGenerator/README.md

 # SimpleQRCodeGenerator

 ## Overview
 This is just a little program that allows you to generate QR-Codes using Python.
+>**Note:** The temp.png is needed and will be generated in the current directory the program is executed in.

 ## References
 **Used Libraries:**